 The long harbour wall at Mastichari stretches out to sea for 200m or so if you want to catch one of the frequent ferries that leave for the nearby islands of Pserimos and Kalymnos.

-Around 5km inland from Mastichari is one of the most photographed windmills on the islands at ANDIMAKIA or ANDAHAHIA.
+Around 5km inland from Mastichari is one of the most photographed windmills on the islands at Andimakia.

 Pretty impressive it is too standing on the main street with its dozen sails unfurled.
 The windmill is preserved as a working museum and Andimakia is a popular picnic spot for coach tours.